 Accessible Voter Information Pamphlets

 Napa County voters are mailed a standard 12-point font paper version of the Voter Information Pamphlet approximately one month before Election Day.
 In addition, the Election Division posts the pamphlet online in PDF format.
 Registered voters can view their pamphlet by logging in to the Ballot Status application.
-Large print Voter Information Pamphlets are printed on demand and can be mailed on request by emailing Elections or calling 707-253-4321.
+Large print Voter Information Pamphlets are printed on demand and can be mailed on request by contacting our office.

 Accessible Vote By Mail System